Content modeling

 |---|---|---|

-| Editorial UX | High: Supports drag-and-drop, on-page editing, and inline block creation. | Focused: Utilizes a standard content picker; ideal for structured links. |
+| Editorial UX | High: Supports drag-and-drop, on-page editing, and inline block creation | Focused: Uses a standard content picker; ideal for structured links |

-| Personalization | Dynamic: Includes built-in support for Visitor Groups and personalization. | Static: Requires custom code to implement dynamic item display or personalization logic. |
+| Personalization | Dynamic: Built-in support for Visitor Groups and personalization rules | Static: Requires custom code to implement dynamic item display or personalization logic |

-| Caching & Performance | Variable: Heavier rendering; requires robust fragment caching. | Optimized: Extremely lightweight, storing only references (pointers). |
+| Caching and Performance | Variable: Heavier rendering; requires robust fragment caching strategy | Optimized: Extremely lightweight, storing only references (pointers) |

 | Governance |

-Code-Defined: Requires the [AllowedTypes] attribute to ensure appropriate content types. |
+Code-Defined: Requires [AllowedTypes] to restrict content types |

-Strictly Typed: Provides strict control over available content via the picker UI. |
+Strictly Typed: Provides strict control over available content via the picker UI |

 2. Advanced Content Modeling Patterns